 The last attempt (while I’m still standing in the chair being supportive), he throws the cat in, one last time.
-I’m wondering if the cat is going to do her job and before the thought continued out of my head, here comes the mouse scurrying out of the pantry while Big Daddy is doing a jig.
-I’m surprised the next county didn’t hear the screams coming out of my mouth.
+I’m wondering if the cat is going to do her job.
+Yet, before the thought continued out of my head, here comes the mouse.
+It is scurrying out of the pantry while Big Daddy is doing a jig.
+Honestly, I’m surprised the next county didn’t hear the screams coming out of my mouth.
 I’m *really* surprised that I didn’t break my chair because big girls do not need to be jumping on the furniture.
 Starr goes one way and the mouse goes the other way.

 The mouse heads back from where it came…under my cabinet.
 The cat flies out the door, fur flying.
 Big Daddy proceeds to yell at me for screaming and “scaring the mouse.”
 I mean, seriously…*I* scared the mouse.
 He fusses at me until he is back in bed.